juerec/decoders/README.md

 **This library does the actual work for cmdfsk**

-For more details see README-cmdfsk, README-cmdfax, README-libFSKDecoder
+For more details see README.m in the directories